-- A. The ability to read at sight is an important performance skill. - B. Students must pass the sight-reading competency in order to graduate. - C. All faculty members of the jury will grade each student according to the Sight Reading Competency rubric.
-The average of the scores will be the final grade. - D. Results will be put in the student file. - XXIII.
-Foreign Language ASL and online foreign language courses do not meet the foreign language requirement for the Vocal Performance degree, which requires two semesters of language.
+- B. Students must pass the sight-reading competency in order to graduate. - C. All faculty members of the jury will grade each student according to the Sight Reading Competency rubric.
+The average of the scores will be the final grade. - D. Results will be put in the student file.

+XXIII.
+Foreign Language - ASL and online foreign language courses do not meet the foreign language requirement for the Vocal Performance degree, which requires two semesters of language.
 Students may choose between French or German.